monsterlimo/gpconnect/index.md

                  </div>
                  <div class="panel-body" align="left">
                      <h4>Deploy-only pathway</h4>
-                     <p align="left">Organisation such as a GP federation deploys an existing app that uses GP Connect APIs</p>
+                     <p align="left">Deploy an existing app that consumes GP data using GP Connect FHIR&reg; APIs for a GP federation or similar</p>
                      <a href="overview_deploy_only_pathway.html" class="btn btn-primary">Learn more</a>
                  </div>
              </div>